craigwh10/java-naive-bayes/readme.md

 Package for running naive bayes forecasting for gaussian distributed datasets.

-Aiming to work towards forecasting stock prices from financial datasets.
+Aiming to work against an example of classifying cryptocurrencies using [kaggle dataset](https://www.kaggle.com/datasets/sudalairajkumar/cryptocurrencypricehistory)

 ---
 ### To run